ChromeOS: Android applications

 At Google I/O 2014, a proof of concept showing Android applications, including Flipboard, running on ChromeOS was presented.
 In September 2014, Google introduced a beta version of the App Runtime for Chrome (ARC), which allows selected Android applications to be used on ChromeOS, using a Native Client-based environment that provides the platforms necessary to run Android software.
 Android applications do not require any modifications to run on ChromeOS, but may be modified to better support a mouse and keyboard environment.
 At its introduction, ChromeOS support was only available for selected Android applications.

 In 2016, Google introduced the ability to run Android apps on supported ChromeOS devices, with access to Google Play in its entirety.
 The previous Native Client-based solution was dropped in favor of a container containing Android's frameworks and dependencies (initially based on Android Marshmallow), which allows Android apps to have direct access to the ChromeOS platform, and allow the OS to interact with Android contracts such as sharing.
 Engineering director Zelidrag Hornung explained that ARC had been scrapped due to its limitations, including its incompatibility with the Android Native Development Toolkit (NDK), and that it was unable to pass Google's own compatibility test suite.

 Linux apps

-All Chromebooks made since 2018, and many earlier models, can run Linux apps.
+All Chromebooks made since 2018, and some earlier models, can run Linux apps.
 As with Android apps, these apps can be installed and launched alongside other apps.
-Google maintains a list of devices that were launched before 2019, which support Linux apps.
+Google maintains a list of devices that were launched before 2019 which support Linux apps.